I've been fortunate enough (thus far) to have the foresight to know when to push because it is hard and when to quit because it is dangerous.

 As far as participating in endurance events, I have quit a long distance cross country ski event when I realized that I just was not up to the distance.
 I had not slept well in the days leading up to the race and I knew I did not have the energy and resolve to finish it and enjoy the process.

-On the other hand, I know of an ultra race that I really want to drop out but I was too far in and there was not a good stopping point.
-I just kept going.
+On the other hand, I was more than half-way into an ultra race and started to think that I should drop out.
+However, I was too far in and there was not a good stopping point.
+So I just kept going.
 Somehow.
 Circumstances forced me to continue.
 I finished the race but it was not a pretty picture.

 The great benefit of running is the self empowerment that comes from demonstrating to yourself that you can marshall the resolve to finish.
 But this means taking on risk, because discomfort and efforts are signals about risk.
 Therefore, too much grit can produce negative expected outcomes, which is not good.
 I find it often helps to explicitly define "exit rules," for example, I will quit to avoid serious injury etc., which may well be different for A and B events.
 I wrote about the concept of risk taking in my piece https://thelongbrownpath.com/2025/11/19/smart-grit-stupid-grit-old-grit-young-grit/